 4.03 Removal of Captain/Co-Captain.
 USTA Nevada retains the right to remove any person from the role of captain or co-captain if it is deemed advisable to do so.
-Captains/Co-Captains are expected to display good sportsmanship at all times and to demand the same of all players on their team(s).
+Captains/Co-Captains are expected to always display good sportsmanship and to demand the same of all players on their team(s).